Adamage/tutorials/tutorials/huggingface/README.md

 # Fine-tuning a pretrained transformer
 This tutorial demonstrates how to fine-tune a pretrained model from the transformers library using IPUs.
-Tt is based on [Fine-tuning a pretrained model](https://huggingface.co/transformers/training.html).
+It is based on [Fine-tuning a pretrained model](https://huggingface.co/transformers/training.html).

 ### Environment preparation
 Install the Poplar SDK following the instructions in the [Getting Started](https://docs.graphcore.ai/en/latest/software.html#getting-started)